bluehalo/node-fhir-server-mongo/cheatsheet.md

 FHIR Specification: https://www.hl7.org/fhir/search.html.

 ### 1.6 Getting total count
 By default, the FHIR server just returns the page of data was requested.
-However, you can request to get the total count of records that meet your query by passing the `_total=accurate` query parameter e.g., https://fhir.icanbwell.com/4_0_0/Practitioner?source=http://somehealth.org/insurance&_count=10&_total=accurate
+However, you can request to get the total count of records that meet your query by passing the `_total=accurate` or `_total=estimate` query parameter e.g., https://fhir.icanbwell.com/4_0_0/Practitioner?source=http://somehealth.org/insurance&_count=10&_total=accurate

 The total count will be returned in the `total` field of the `Bundle` that is returned.

+Accurate count is slower but fully accurate.
+Estimate count is faster but may be slighly off.

 **Note:** This is an expensive operation when the count of records that match your query is high.
 It is recommended to only request `total` when it is actually needed.